storm-enroute/docs/coroutines/devs/jess/milestones.md

 ## Enumerators
 #### Allotted Time: 3 Weeks
 - Write a design doc, including descriptions of any basic data structures to implement (2 days)
-- Create and document examples for when enumeratos are better than iterators (2 days)
+- Create and document examples for when enumerators are better than iterators (2 days)
-- Implement basic enumerators using coroutines (3 days)
+- Implement basic enumerators using coroutines (3 days) (**Note**: More details will be added here when they are planned out via the design doc)
 - Specialize enumerators (2 days)
 - Implement data structures described in the design doc (2 days)
 - Add boxing tests (2 days)